 The following figure shows the typical signaling of a full frame of data.

 Similarly, the horizontal timing information is defined by a front porch, back porch, and pulse width.
 The porch values are defined as the number of clocks between the horizontal sync pulse and the start or end of active data.
 Pixel data is only accepted into the image data interface when the data valid flag is active-High.
 The following figure is an enlarged version of the previous figure, giving more details on a single scan line.
-Use the horizontal sync pulse as a line advance signal and the rising edge of this signal to increment the line count.
+The horizontal sync pulse should be used as a line advance signal.
+Use the rising edge of this signal to increment the line count.

 In the two-dimensional image plane, these control signals frame a rectangular region of active pixel data within the total frame size.
-This relationship of the total frame size to the active frame size is shown in the following figure.
+This relationship of the total frame size to the active frame size is shown in here.

 The User Data interface can accept one, two, or four pixels per clock

-vid_pixel width is always 48-bit, regardless of all bits used.
+vid_pixel width is always 48-bits, regardless if all bits are

-For pixel mappings that do not require all 48 bits, the convention used for this core is to
+used.
+For pixel mappings that do not require all 48 bits, the convention used for this core

-occupy the MSB bits first and leave the lower bits either untied or driven to zero.
+is to occupy the MSB bits first and leave the lower bits either untied or driven to